-The Diabetes Wellness Project serves 400 people per month on average through a mobile clinic that conducts screenings, dispenses food and provides nutrition education.
+The Diabetes Wellness Program serves 400 people per month on average through a mobile clinic that conducts screenings, dispenses food and provides nutrition education.

 Morgan Smith, RN, PHN, CNS